Image-X-Institute/Voxelmap/README.md

 # Voxelmap
-A deep learning framework for patient-specific 3D respiratory motion modelling and volumetric imaging
+A deep learning framework for patient-specific 3D intrafraction motion modelling and volumetric imaging

 The key idea behind this framework is that 2D views provide hints about 3D motion.
 Patient-specific geometric correspondences can be learned from pre-treatment 4D imaging data.
 Image registration and forward-projection can be used to generate the desired 3D deformation vector fields (DVFs) and 2D projections, which are then used to train a deep neural network.
 During treatment, a trained neural network can be used to provide insights regarding 3D internal patient anatomy from 2D images acquired in real-time.
 In particular, the predicted 3D DVF can be used to warp pre-treatment 3D images and contours to provide real-time volumetric imaging as well as the 3D positions of the target and surrounding organs-at-risk.